 a.
-Bid Item 18, Drainfill, Fine Filter
+Bid Item 15, Drainfill, Fine Filter

-- (1) This item shall consist of furnishing and installing fine-graded filter material required for the principal spillway filter diaphragm, impact basin drain and filter, the filter blanket for the RCC auxiliary spillway and the filter diaphragm for the decommissioned existing principal spillway conduit. - (2) Fine filter shall be placed in such a manner as to prevent segregation of particle sizes. - (3) The item of work subsidiary to this bid item is Excavation, Common, Drainfill, Fine Filter as specified in Construction Specification 21.
+(1) This item shall consist of furnishing and installing fine-graded filter material required for the principal spillway filter diaphragm, impact basin drain and filter, filter blanket, the foundation toe drain, and the filter diaphragm for the decommissioned existing principal spillway conduit.

+- (2) Fine filter shall be placed in such a manner as to prevent segregation of particle sizes. - (3) The item of work subsidiary to this bid item is Excavation, Common, Drainfill, Fine Filter as specified in Construction Specification 21.

 b.
-Bid Item 19, Drainfill, Coarse Filter
+Bid Item 16, Drainfill, Coarse Filter

-(1) This item shall consist of furnishing and installing coarse-graded filter material required for the impact basin drain and filter, and the filter blanket for the RCC auxiliary spillway.

-- (2) Coarse filter gradation requirements are shown on the drawings.
+- (1) This item shall consist of furnishing and installing coarse-graded filter material required for the RCC spillway underdrain, impact basin drain and filter, and the foundation toe drain. - (2) Coarse filter gradation requirements are shown on the drawings.
 Coarse filter shall have $D{15}/d{85} \le 4$, where D{15} is the particle size corresponding to 15% finer by weight of the coarse filter and d{85} is the particle size corresponding to 85% finer by weight of the fine filter. - (3) Coarse filter shall be placed in such a manner as to prevent segregation of particle sizes. - (4) The item of work subsidiary to this bid item is Excavation, Common, Drainfill, Coarse Filter as specified in Construction Specification 21.

 c.
-Bid Item 29, Riprap Bedding

-- (1) This item shall consist of furnishing and installing bedding material required beneath riprap as shown on the drawings. - (2) Riprap Bedding shall be placed in such a manner as to prevent segregation of particle sizes. - (3) The item of work subsidiary to this bid item is Excavation, Common, Rock Riprap and Riprap Bedding as specified in Construction Specification 21.

-d.
-Bid Item 38, Flexbase
+Bid Item 17, Flexbase

-- (1) This item shall consist of furnishing and installing Flexbase (Flexible Base) material Texas Department of Transportation (TxDOT) Item 247 required beneath Principal Spillway Inlet and Impact Basin as shown on the drawings. - (2) Flexbase aggregate shall be Type A, Grade 1-2 as per TxDOT Item 247 Table 1.
+- (1) This item shall consist of furnishing and installing Flexbase (Flexible Base) material Texas Department of Transportation (TxDOT) Item 247 required beneath Principal Spillway Inlet and Impact Basin foundations as shown on the drawings. - (2) Flexbase aggregate shall be Type A, Grade 1-2 as per TxDOT Item 247 Table 1.
 Flexbase shall be placed in such a manner as to prevent segregation of particle sizes. - (3) Flexbase shall be placed in maximum loose lift thickness of 9 inches. - (4) Flexbase shall be compacted to a minimum of 100% of maximum dry density per ASTM D698.
 Compaction moisture shall be between -2% and +2% of optimum moisture per ASTM D698. - (5) The item of work subsidiary to this bid item is Excavation, Common, Flexbase as specified in Construction Specification 21.

+d.
+Bid Item 30, Riprap Bedding

+(1) This item shall consist of furnishing and installing bedding material required beneath rock riprap as shown on the drawings.

+- (2) Riprap bedding gradation requirements are shown on the drawings. - (3) Riprap bedding shall be placed in such a manner as to prevent segregation of particle sizes. - (4) The item of work subsidiary to this bid item is Excavation, Common, Rock Riprap and Riprap Bedding as specified in Construction Specification 21.